wetryingtodorock/getblock-docs/en/rpc-service/btg/json-rpc/btg_gettxout.md

 ---
-title: btg:gettxout \[POST\]
+title: btg:gettxout - Bitcoin Gold
-description: Returns details about an unspent transaction output.
+description: Example code for the btg:gettxout json-rpc method. Сomplete guide on how to use btg:gettxout json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters